Shining Force Gaiden: Plot

 The player controls Nick, a visitor to Guardiana, who is chosen to be the new leader of the Guardiana Shining Force.
 The party must travel to the Kingdom of Cypress to rescue Guardiana's captive soldiers and find a way to cure Queen Anri, who was placed under a sleep spell by the ambassador of Cypress, Woldol.

 The game takes place 20 years after the events of Shining Force, and is in effect a "story sequel" to it.
 The story continues the history of Guardiana and centers on a new threat to the nation.
 Anri, Ken, Lug (called "Luke" in Shining Force and its Resurrection of the Dark Dragon remake), and Lowe, who were playable characters in Shining Force, are all major characters, and Lug briefly serves as a playable character.
 Domingo, another Shining Force playable character, appears as a hidden character in this game.
 The initial party members include the sons of Lug, Ken, and Hans, the sister of Tao, and the nephew of Gong.

-Shining Force Gaiden is also the beginning of the Cypress saga, which is continued in the Sega Game Gear game Shining Force: The Sword of Hajya and the Sega CD game Shining Force CD.
+Shining Force Gaiden is also the beginning of the Cypress saga, which is continued in the Game Gear game Shining Force: The Sword of Hajya and the Sega CD game Shining Force CD.
 Shining Force: The Sword of Hajya is a direct continuation of the story of Shining Force Gaiden; it takes place just two months after and covers the resolution of the war between the forces of Cypress and the worshipers of Iom.